 As women go through childbearing, hormonal changes and aging, they can experience changes in their genitilia.
 Vaginal rejuvenation and labiaplasty procedures aim to restore the vaginal health back to normal.
 Changes that can impact a woman’s quality of life include vaginal laxity, stress urinary incontinence, loss of vaginal lubrication, a decrease in erotic sensation and loss of tone of the labia majora (outer lips of the vagina).
 As women are finally beginning to talk about these issues, the number of treatments available is increasing.

 Devices that have been developed to treat some or all of these changes use radiofrequency or laser energy to induce collagen tightening.
-Fillers and Platelet Rich Plasma (PRP) are also sometimes used to inject in the clitoris and/or “G-spot”.
+Fillers and Platelet Rich Plasma (PRP) are also sometimes used to inject in the clitoris and/or “G-spot”, of course women can also stimulate this part using remote vibrators for this purpose.
 These form important components of vaginal rejuvenation therapy.

 What is Vaginal Rejuvenation?